pertusa/ap/docs/ssl.md

 However, unlike its predecessors, the model requires none of the following: negative examples, momentum encoders, asymmetric mechanisms in the architecture, stop-gradients, predictors, or even normalization of the projector outputs.
 Instead, the heavy lifting is done by VICReg’s objective function, which contains three main terms: a variance term, an invariance term, and a covariance term.

-> :octicons-book-24: Read [this post](https://imbue.com/open-source/2022-04-21-vicreg/#vicreg) to understand the basics of VicReg.
+> :octicons-book-24: Homework: Read [this post](https://imbue.com/open-source/2022-04-21-vicreg/#vicreg) to understand the basics of VicReg.
 Estimated time: 🕑 0,5 hours.